alexsobiek/LUC-COMP-264/hw6/homework6.md

 ### Homework 6-1

-#### A. Diagram how this instruction sequence would be decoded into operations, and show how the data dependencies between them would create a critical path of operations in the style of Figures 5.13 (Figure: opt/dpb-sequential) and 5.14 (Figure: opt/dpb-flow and Figure: opt/dpb-flow-abstract).
-The one of these that we ultimately want submitted in this homework really is Figure: opt/dpb-flow.
+#### A. Diagram how this instruction sequence would be decoded into operations, and show how the data dependencies between them would create a critical path of operations in the style of Figures 5.13 and 5.14 The one of these that we ultimately want submitted in this homework really is Figure: opt/dpb-flow.
 (25 points.)

 ![](diagram.jpg)